-Consequently, Google released unified pricing rules which aim to help publishers optimize their floor prices.
+Consequently, Google released unified pricing rules that aim to help publishers optimize their floor prices.
 In addition to concentrating on determining the true value of their inventory, it’s advised to adjust prices for different inventory segments.

 What Does the Future Hold for Publishers?